5ayam5/COL774/Notes/lec23.md

 1. $K^M$ is symmetric
 1. $K^M$ is positive semi-definite

-Mercer's theorem states that the above and its converse both are true.
+Mercer's theorem states that the converse of the above is true.
 Therefore, we can compute $K^M$ and then show that there exists a feature transformation.